-The resulting mapping from the example should be done in the following way: rename cluster 1 from the first partition as 2, cluster 2 as 3, cluster 3 as 1 and cluster 4 keeps its name.
+The mapping resulting for the example should be done in the following way: rename cluster 1 from the first partition as 2, cluster 2 as 3, cluster 3 as 1 and cluster 4 keeps its name.
 The last steps is to write some bit of code to carry out the mapping automatically.
-Looking at the final plot reveals the finding that besides the inherent instability from the k-mean method the clustering looks approximately identical and thus the mapping was done successfully.
+Looking at the final plot reveals, that besides the inherent instability from the k-mean method the clustering looks approximately identical and thus the mapping was done successfully.
 Hopping that this code will help also others I’m looking forward for any helpful comment.